bidhya/SWORD_Dashboard/Running_Notes.md

 # Running notes on changes made after forking
 Reverse Chronological Order
 ## Mar 11, 2024
+Cloning only main on new replacement laptop

+## Mar 11, 2024
 ohio2 branch --> merged to main